Omaida C. Velazquez, M.D.

 Among other important professional societies, she is a fellow of the American College of Surgeons, and active member of the Society of University Surgeons, and the Society for Vascular Surgery.
 In addition to many other honors, she is cited in Who ' s Who in Medicine and Healthcare and Outstanding Scientists of the 21st Century.

-Dr. Velazquez is also the David Kimmelman Endowed Chair in Vascular and Endovascular Surgery.
+Dr. Velazquez is a professor of surgery and the chair of the DeWitt Daughtry Family Department of Surgery.
+She is also the David Kimmelman Endowed Chair in Vascular and Endovascular Surgery.